giudicelli/symfony-distributed-architecture/README.md

  ### Processes state

 When "save_states" is set to true, each slave process' state will be stored in an entity called ProcessStatus.

+If you're planning on using [symfony-distributed-architecture-admin](https://github.com/giudicelli/symfony-distributed-architecture-admin), you need to activate this option.

  ```yaml
 distributed_architecture: